Skip to content

 To interact with or display third-party content, we need your consent.

 Until the mood slowly but surely shifts.
-A fleeting side comment becomes two, a supposed graphic glitch repeats and gradually reveals itself as intentional by the programmers, and before you know it, you doubt your own perception.
+A fleeting side remark becomes two, a supposed graphic error repeats and gradually reveals itself to be intentional by the programmers, and before you know it, you start doubting your own perception.
 What is really real in the story and what is not?
-Is anything real at all?
+Is anything real at all anymore?

-The plot twists become increasingly disturbing and eventually even affect the player themselves—and they follow you even into the main menu.
-And without being able to predict it at the start, a cold shiver runs down your spine.
+The twists in the plot become increasingly disturbing and eventually don’t even stop at the player–they even follow you to the main menu.
+And without being able to foresee it at the beginning, a cold shiver runs down your spine.
 Brrr.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.